AntonEvmenenko/CLN-SimpleFOC/README.md

 1. Download the project and open it in [PlatformIO](https://platformio.org/)
 1. Open the [src/config.h](https://github.com/AntonEvmenenko/CLN-SimpleFOC/blob/main/src/config.h) and **make sure that `POWER_SUPPLY_VOLTAGE` corresponds to your power supply voltage**.
 Also, **make sure that all the motor parameters listed in the `Motor` section correspond to your motor**
 1. Use PlatformIO to build and upload the project
 1. On first power-up, the motor performs a self-calibration and stores the parameters in the MCU’s “EEPROM” (actually the last page of FLASH).
 On subsequent startups, calibration is skipped.
-To force calibration, hold down SW1 while powering on the CLN.
-The shaft must be free to rotate during calibration
+To force calibration, hold down SW1 while powering on the CLN. **The motor shaft must be free to rotate during calibration**
 1. By default the motor works in position control mode.
 You could easily change that by changing the first lines of the `initMotorParameters()` function
 1. You can control the motor by sending the commands via the Serial interface, which by default works via the MCU's USB.
 See [here](https://docs.simplefoc.com/commander_motor) for a list of the available commands.
 For example, you can use the following command to change the position (shaft's angle) setpoint to PI radians: